Sleepytale Logo

 Dennis Wang, Bedtime Story Expert

-In the cozy corner of Maplewood Kitchen, where the toaster gleamed like a silver castle and the spoon drawer clattered like a busy town square, lived a tiny golden bagel named Bella.
+In the cozy corner of Maplewood Kitchen, where the toaster gleamed like a silver castle and the spoon drawer clattered every time someone bumped the counter, lived a tiny golden bagel named Bella.

-She was smaller than the rest, with sesame freckles and a soft, springy middle that bounced when she giggled.
+She was smaller than the rest.
+Sesame freckles across her crust, a springy middle that bounced whenever she laughed, which was often.

 Every morning Bella watched the breakfast parade: strawberry jam twirled past in a scarlet skirt, while cream cheese marched by in a neat white cap.